Roll Out A Policy With Audit Mode

 The safe pattern is:

-1. write the policy in top-level audit mode
+1. write the policy with the relevant source group in audit mode

 2. confirm performance mode is enabled if you plan to use audit findings or wiretap